Carol Cram in Sirmione on Lake Garda in northern Italy

 Farewell to Sirmione

-After the cruise, we ducked around the crowds to return to the Villa Flaminia where, precisely at noon as booked, the golf cart rounded the corner into the Piazza Flaminia.
-Moments later, we and our luggage were loaded aboard and off we went to where we’d parked the car.
+After the cruise, we duck around the crowds to return to the Villa Flaminia where, precisely at noon as booked, the golf cart rounds the corner into the Piazza Flaminia.
+Moments later, we and our luggage are loaded aboard and off we go to where we parked the car.

 Choosing a Place to Stay in Sirmione